Bakhtiyar205/E-CommerceAngular/README.md

 ## Used Libraries

-Jquery(it is not recommended), AlertifyJs, ToastrJs, NgxSpinner, Bootstrap
+Jquery(it is not recommended), AlertifyJs, ToastrJs, NgxSpinner, Bootstrap, Ngx File Drop